helmfile/vals/README.md

 - The whole content of a SOPS-encrypted file: `ref+sops://base64_data_or_path_to_file?key_type=[filepath|base64]&format=[binary|dotenv|yaml]`
 - The value for the specific path in an encrypted YAML/JSON document: `ref+sops://base64_data_or_path_to_file#/json_or_yaml_key/in/the_encrypted_doc`

+Note: When using an inline base64-encoded sops "file", be sure to use URL-safe Base64 encoding.
+URL-safe base64 encoding is the same as "traditional" base64 encoding, except it uses `_` and `-` in place of `/` and `+`, respectively.
+For example, you might use the following command:
+`sops -e <(echo "foo") | base64 -w0 | tr '/+' '_-'`

 Examples:

 - `ref+sops://path/to/file` reads `path/to/file` as `binary` input